reinhardt021/firefly-app/README.md

 # FIREFLY

-Cloud based blogging app that helps you get in the zone with a little help from music
+Cloud-based blogging app that helps you get in the zone with a little help from music

 ---